 Lithium Iron phosphate LiFePO4 (LFP) is extensively used in the Lithium ion battery field as cathode material.
-Its properties in terms of charge/discharge voltage, capacity, thermal stability and low toxicity make LFP one of the benchmark materials for energy storage applications.
+The main advantages of LFP are its flat voltage profile, low material cost, abundant material supply and better environmental compatibility compared to other cathode materials.
+All these characteristics makes LFP one of the benchmark materials for energy storage applications.

 We at Particular Materials synthesize nano LFP and we produce dispersions with excellent stability, monodispersity and fully disaggregated state.